Pius-aaron04/printf/README.md

 # ------------ 0x11.
 C - printf  --------------
-This project is an implementation of the printf function in the C standard libray.
+This project is an implementation of the printf function in the C standard library.

 Flag	Description